timelygator/TimelyGator/docs/sprint/Sprint3.md

 #### Component Tests
 1. **A Tests**
-   - Test real-time data updates
+   - Test real-time data updates by rendering and appying auto refresh library

 2. **B Tests**
-   - Test WebSocket connections
+   - Test WebSocket connections and API fetch behaviour

 3. **C Tests**
-   - Test responsive design
+   - Test responsive design and other minor UI improvements

 #### End-to-End Tests
-- Complete user registration flow
+- Complete user registration flow ,some tasks will be completed in later sprint but main goal is to produce good API fetches

 ### Backend Tests